 Essential insurance coverage for schools

-Schools pose a large commercial risk, and COVID-19 adds another threat to their bottom lines, said Andrew Flueckiger, a certified insurance counselor.
+Schools pose a large commercial risk, and COVID-19 adds another threat to their bottom lines: the possibility of being sued if a student or teacher contracts COVID-19 on school property or at a school event.

 - Commercial property insurance